jessanettica/simple-shopping-api/README.md

 ## Further Improvements

     * Consistency on deletion versus disassociation.
 Right now if the quantity of the product to remove from the cart is 1 the cart item is deleted.
 But when an order is created and the cart is emptied, the cart items are not deleted, just disassociated from the cart.
-That means for example, that insights can be gained from cart items that were previously in a customer's cart.
+That meansfor example, that insights can be gained from cart items that were previously in a customer's cart.
 If that's a use case then they should potentially not be deleted when removed from the cart.

     * Some of the logic in the API views should be decomped to model methods.